 The crux of the matter

-The debacle on capital gains tax started in December 2015 when TeliaSonera, a Sweden-based parent holding company of Ncell, divested 80 percent of the ownership shares in Ncell to a Malaysia-based company, Axiata, for $1.365 billion as part of its divestment programme in Eurasia.
+The debacle on capital gain tax started in December 2015 when TeliaSonera, a Sweden-based parent holding company of Ncell, divested 80 percent of the ownership shares in Ncell to a Malaysia-based company, Axiata, for $1.365 billion as part of its divestment programme in Eurasia.
 The transaction entailed $1.03 billion for TeliaSonera’s 60.4 percent holdings and $335 million for Kazakhstan-based Visor Group’s 19.6 percent holdings.
 Similarly, the remaining 20 percent owned by a local partner Niraj Govinda Shrestha will be sold to Bhavana Singh Shrestha (Sunivera Capital Ventures) for $48 million.
 Given the size of the transaction, this must be the largest deal ever conducted in Nepal.
 This single transaction is more than 20 percent of Nepal’s budget.
 The deal was finalised in April 2016.

 Nepali policy makers and bureaucrats are used to acquiring knowledge from Muluki Ain and the local income tax act.
 They must have been baffled by the sheer size of the transaction that involves companies from countries like Singapore, Norway, Netherlands, Sweden, Malaysia and the UK.
 There is much rumination about whether the transaction is an act of outright tax evasion or outrageous tax planning.
 Is this an issue that the Cabinet or the Tax Office has to deal with?
 Who is liable to pay the tax here—the seller, the buyer or the company being sold?
 Will the company pay the tax in Norway and not in Nepal to avoid double taxation?
 Are the gains on capital transactions subject to regular income tax act?
 And for that matter, how would capital gain be computed?
 What impact will the decision have on Foreign Direct Investment (FDI) in Nepal?
 In spite of being a profitable venture, why did TeliaSonera decide to leave Nepal?